Kiran7007/Interview-Preparation/docs/android.md

 Look for crash clustering rather than treating every stack trace independently.

-Interview Answer:
-> A good process is: Look for crash clustering rather than treating every stack trace independently.
 ---
 ## How would you design an Android payment flow?
 ```text